 Exposure to foreign companies through the Fund's investments in depositary receipts will be included in the Fund's percentage of total assets invested in foreign securities.
+The Fund may invest in foreign securities denominated in foreign currencies, may hold foreign currencies for the purpose of settling transactions for securities denominated in foreign currencies, and may receive dividends and interest income denominated in foreign currencies.
 The Fund may typically invest in convertible securities and debt obligations of any quality or duration.
 Such debt obligations may include, but are not limited to, investments in below investment grade debt, also known as "junk bonds."
 The Fund may allocate among equity and debt investments without limitation.

-The Fund may generally invest in companies of any size or capitalization, including smaller companies.
+The Fund may invest in companies of any size or capitalization, including smaller companies.
 The Fund generally invests in companies with market capitalizations of \$250 million or more at the time of purchase.
 The securities of certain issuers may from time to time constitute more than five percent (5%) of the Fund's net assets.